EranOfek/AstroPack/matlab/doc/autogen/package_functions_md/VO.search.md

 ### VO.search.search_cat

 search_cat function                                            Catalogue Description: Given a catalog with Long,Lat coordinates position, search for lines near a list of reference positions.
+This function can be used to search for a near(est) position